anoma/nspec/docs/tutorial/engines/index.md

 the atomic computation that each engine instance performs when a new message is ready to be processed or a notification from the local clock is received.
-Each specific state transitions corresponds to a set of _actions_ performed, typically a single one, we in principle can perform actions "in parallel", provided that we have a well-defined concurrency relation among actions.
+Each specific state transition corresponds to a set of _actions_ performed, typically a single one.
+However, we can, in principle, perform multiple actions "in parallel", provided that we have a well-defined concurrency relation among actions.
-The effects of the action that computes a state transition is  computed by a correspondig action function.
+The effects of the action that computes a state transition is computed by a corresponding action function.
 Action functions compute

 - updates to the engine environment